toolness/fancy-friday/README.md

 `end`, the metagame will set its corresponding microgame instance's `microgameState` property to `MICROGAME_ENDING`.

-The microgame can also simply send the text message `win`, which is shorthand for `{type: 'end', score: 1}`.

 ### Styling

 While there are no hard styling requirements for an embedded microgame, the